Modern British, Traditional

 Supplied with a certificate of authenticity

-Please note the dimensions of this work when framed are approximately 60cm x 58cm
+Please note the dimensions of this work framed are approximately H 60cm x W 58cm

 Excellent gallery condition, ready to hang.